 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 In 2008 Minnesota passed health care legislation to improve affordability, expand coverage and improve the overall health of Minnesotans.
-In addition, the 2010 Legislature mandated the Minnesota Department of Human Services (DHS) to develop and implement a demonstration testing alternative and innovative health care delivery systems, including accountable care organizations.
+In addition, the 2010 Legislature mandated that the Minnesota Department of Human Services (DHS) develop and implement a demonstration testing alternative and innovative health care delivery systems, including accountable care organizations.

 MS 62U.02 Payment Restructuring; Quality Incentive Payments

 MS 62U.04 Payment Reform; health care Costs; Quality Outcomes

 MS 62U.05 Coordination; Legislative Oversight

 Report/Rate this page

 |© 2014 Minnesota Department of Human Services Online||Updated: 3/3/14 8:27 AM | Accessibility | Terms/Policy | Contact DHS | Top of Page ||